Stories of the Supernatural

 Seven years later, an earthquake measuring 9.0 on the Richter scale swallowed part of the Oregon coastline, and then returned it inside a tsunami.
 This event was known as the Great Cascadia Earthquake.

-The Maritime Archeological Society (MAS) researched legends of a burning ship and its survivors retold by the Nehalem Indians.
+The Maritime Archeological Society (MAS) researched legends of a burning ship and its survivors, retold by the Nehalem Indians.
 It involved tales of lost treasure and locals finding pieces of Chinese porcelain shards along the shoreline.

 According to the oral histories of the Nehalem Indians, crewmen from the ship lived with them for some time, leaving descendants who are in the area until this day.
 Other stories contradict this version, in which the crew who survived the wreck were killed by the natives.